 \section{Abstract}

-We first construct a closed spherical CR manifold of dimension at least five with non-trivial first Chern class in real coefficients.
-In particular, it admits no pseudo-Einstein contact forms.
-We next give a constraint on Chern classes of (not necessarily closed) spherical CR manifolds in real coefficients.
-Finally we obtain a topological obstruction to the existence of a spherical CR structure on a given co-oriented contact manifold.
+We first construct closed spherical CR manifolds of dimension at least five having non-trivial first Chern class with real coefficients.
+We next prove a constraint on Chern classes with real coefficients of (not necessarily closed) spherical CR manifolds.
+Finally, we obtain a topological obstruction to the existence of spherical CR structures on co-oriented contact manifolds.